 - Add in the meat and fry for five minutes or so to caramalize the meat a little.
 Then add in the cup of water, cover the pot and leave it to cook for an hour (30 minutes for chicken) on a very low flame.

-- Add to the meat the red chilli, turmeric, salt, white peppers and green chillies.
+- Add to the meat the red chilli, turmeric, salt, white pepper and green chillies.
 Cover and continue cooking on a low flame until the oil separates from the gravy.
 Then add in the whipped yogurt and cook uncovered on a medium flame till the gravy reduces a little and all the ingredients combine well with each other.

 - When you are ready to serve, transfer the curry into your serving dish and garnish on top with the yogurt, onions, mint and green chillies.
 Then heat the piece of coal/briquette on your stove top burner till it is white hot.
 Carefully, pick it up with a tong and place in a small piece of foil formed into a cup.
 Place the foil with the coal in a corner of the serving dish, so as not to ruin the garnish, and drop a few drops of oil on the coal.
 It will immediately start bellowing out clouds of smoke and you have to cover the serving dish to ensure that the smoke flavour melds into the curry rather than your kitchen.
 You need to be rather quick with this step to ensure that the fire alarm doesn’t mistake it for a bigger disaster (God forbid) in your kitchen.